Last updated: 14 August 2026

 One of the most common questions we hear at Olive Foam Awka Depot is simply: "What thickness should I choose?"
 It is also one of the most misunderstood, because many buyers assume that a thicker mattress is automatically a better one.
 It usually is not.
 Thickness is only one part of a mattress's performance, and it matters far less than the quality of the support core underneath it.

-• Standard everyday thickness: 6 to 8 inches covers most adult households, with 8 inches the single most popular choice across budgets.
+- Standard everyday thickness: 6 to 8 inches covers most adult households, with 8 inches one of the most frequently requested thicknesses at Olive Foam Awka Depot.

-• Premium comfort band: 10 to 12 inches suits couples, heavier sleepers and most back-pain buyers, and is the deepest profile available in our Full Orthopaedic collection.
+- Premium comfort band: 10 to 12 inches suits couples and heavier sleepers who want extra depth, and is the deepest profile available in our Full Orthopaedic collection.

 Quick Answer